HusamMorra/redzoneframes/docs/admin-guide.md

 ## Database Guide

-Check docs/database-guide.md or the live version at admin/wiki/database-guide.php, for a breakdown of the tables and how they connect.
+Check admin/wiki/database-guide.php for a breakdown of the tables and how they connect.